indjec/Notes-App/README.md

 # Notes-App
-A simple node application that helps to add, create, delete and read notes.
+A simple node CLI application that helps to add, create, delete and read notes.